The 10 Cheapest Colleges in Florida

 Commute to school

-Living on campus can cost almost as much as the cost of tuition.
-Many students opt to live at home to dramatically lower the price of getting a degree.
-These arrangements may also be a better fit for working while attending classes.
+Living on campus can cost nearly as much as tuition itself.
+To significantly reduce the cost of earning a degree, many students choose to live at home.
+This option can also be a better fit for those who plan to work while attending classes.

 Spend Less Time in College